CaseyCheese/Pirate-Slots/README.md

 ## Game Title: Loot of Blackbeard
+This is my first project I'm adding to GitHub!
+I decided to create a pirate-themed slot machine as I've found myself to be intrigued by how they are able to capture people's attention so well.
+Learning the odds behind winning in these machines has turned me off from using them in real life xD.

 ### Description of the game
 - 'Loot of Blackbeard' is a pirate-themed slot machine based game running in the web browser.